AliKazemiIsf/Batman/README.md

 # Batman
-* movies with MVVM and Retrofit
+* list of batman movies with detail by MVVM architecture and Retrofit